 One of the most popular destinations for international students, the UK drastically changed its immigration policies in 2020.
 Now, the country provides top-quality education and allows international aspirants to stay back for 2 years after graduation and work!
 But before you get there, you need to know some things about the UK student visa and how to apply for a student visa in the UK.

 How to apply for the UK student visa

 Here’s a general round-up of what you must consider before applying for your UK student visa.

 1) Pick your course and university

 Then, based on your program choice, you can search for the universities offering degrees in that particular discipline.

 2) Applying through UCAS

-Students can use a single personal statement to apply to five institutes at a time through the online portal of UCAS.
-As of now, UCAS respectively charges £20 and £25 for the applications to single and multiple universities.
+Students can use a single personal statement to apply to five institutes at a time through the online portal UCAS.
+Currently, UCAS charges #20 and #25 for applications to single and multiple universities.
 If you are accepted by a university, UCAS will send you a CAS (Confirmation of Acceptance of Studies) form that you will need at the time of visa application.

 3) Immigration health surcharge payment

 Once you receive your CAS, you must pay #150 for health coverage as an immigrant for the first year.
 Receiving this payment will also be required while applying for a UK student visa.